ponjjar/Caique-P/README.md

 * 🎓 Computer Technician from the Federal Institute of Education, Science and Technology of São Paulo (IFSP).
 * 🎯 I am interested in the area of ​​Web & Mobile development.
-* 🪖 Completing my year of mandatory military service
+* 🪖 Completed my year of mandatory military service